adakoda/android-screen-monitor/README.md

 # Android Screen Monitor

+This project is deprecated.
+Visit another project such as https://www.vysor.io/.

 ## Overview
 The Android Screen Monitor (ASM) is a tool to monitor screen on the device or emulator.